tryton/tryton/modules/purchase/doc/usage/returns.inc.rst

 `Invoices <account_invoice:model-account.invoice>`.
 Once you have done this you must
-`handle the exceptions <Handling shipment and invoice exceptions>`, ensuring that none of the moves or invoices are selected for recreation.
+`handle the exceptions <Handling shipment and invoice exceptions>`, ensuring that all of the moves or invoices are selected to be ignored (and not recreated).

 .. _Returning purchases: